 Richmond – arrive by boat from Kingston (1 hr) or Hampton Court (1 hr 45mins)

 The cosmopolitan riverside is a pleasure in itself where you can enjoy moseying along, stopping off at one of the many bars & restaurants with river views.
+The beautiful Bingham offers a quintessential English Afternoon Tea in their glorious gardens.

 Bike hire is available at Blazing Saddles if you want to amble along the tow paths or head to Richmond Park.
 Rowing boats are also available to hire.